techjay-c/tp/docs/_includes/quickstart.md

    ![trying-command-delete-dentist-example](images/ug/delete-dentist-example.png){: .centered-image-full-size }

+{% include page-break.html %}

 Now let's see how easy it is to manage patient information.

-1. **Registering a new patient**: Suppose you have a new patient, named Jean, onboarding your clinic. <br>
+**Registering a new patient**: Suppose you have a new patient, named Jean, onboarding your clinic. <br>
 Enter `add-patient n/Jean p/95339212 b/14-09-2001 g/F` and press enter.
    - Notice that you've created a new patient, Jean!

    ![trying-command-add-patient-example](images/ug/add-patient-example.png){: .centered-image-full-size }

+{% include page-break.html %}

-2. **Updating patient info**: Now, suppose that Alex wants to update his phone number.
+**Updating patient info**: Now, suppose that Alex wants to update his phone number.
 Easy!
 Just type in `edit-patient 1 p/82019452`.
    - Done!
 Alex's phone number has been updated!

 <div markdown="span" class="alert alert-success">